-We started with some basic walking meditation and then moving into some “full-body” walking or “tiger walking”.
-Then we spun around in place very very very slowly after testing out our peripheral vision by holding our arms out by our sides and wiggling our fingers to see how far we could see out the sides of our eyeballs.
+We started by doing something kind of similar to basic walking meditation and then we moved into some “full-body” walking or “tiger walking”.
+Then we turned around very very very slowly after testing out our peripheral vision by holding our arms out by our sides and wiggling our fingers to see how far we could see out the sides of our eyeballs.
 The idea was to take in as much as we possibly could by just turning very slowly.
-He then led us to a bridge over a small creek where we were to each walk down along the banks and find a spot to examine part of the water and meditate on it for a while.
-The idea was to overload our brains and then zoom in on the micro world.
+We were then led to a small foot bridge over a small creek where we spread out along the banks and to examine the water for a bit and just see what we notice.
+I think the idea was to overload our brains with the macro and then zoom in on the micro world.